vanruesc/stay/README.md

 ```

 Stay will replace the current children of ```#main``` with the received content which is a simple text
-node in this case.
-The current page's title will also be adjusted and the browser history will be
+node in this case, but could be any HTML content.
+The current page's title will also be adjusted and
-managed for you to support the back and forward browser controls.
+the browser history will be managed for you to support the back and forward browser controls.
 Although the above example HTML is minimal, it highlights the main aspects of asynchronous web applications:

 - More efficient bandwidth usage